Lithuania–Taiwan relations

-Relations between Lithuania and Taiwan have grown closer in recent years.
+Taiwan, officially the Republic of China, does not have official diplomatic relations with Lithuania, since Lithuania does not officially recognize the Republic of China and maintains a One-China Policy whereby it views the People's Republic of China as the sole legitimate government representing China.
+Despite this, relations between Lithuania and Taiwan have grown closer in recent years.
 In 2021, Taiwan opened the "Taiwanese Representative Office in Lithuania".
-Meanwhile, Lithuania intends to open a representative office in Taiwan.
-The recent strengthening of relations between Lithuania and Taiwan in 2021 has been heavily opposed by the People's Republic of China (PRC), which doesn't recognize Taiwan.
+Lithuania opened a representative office in Taiwan in 2022.
+The strengthening of relations between Lithuania and Taiwan has been heavily opposed by the People's Republic of China (PRC), which doesn't recognize Taiwan's effective sovereignty.
 Notably, the PRC has downgraded its embassy in Lithuania to the status of a "chargé d'affaires" in protest.
 The PRC and Lithuania had previously maintained full diplomatic relations with one another since 1991.